What is Gum Line Cavity?

 Saliva is vital for protecting your teeth and gums against bacteria and cavities.
 When you don’t produce enough saliva, you suffer from a dry mouth and eventually cavities by the gum line.

-How to Prevent a Tooth Decay at Gum Line?
+How to Prevent Tooth Decay at the Gum Line?

 A simple activity like brushing your teeth twice a day can save you from so many dental issues.
-Brush your gum line along with your teeth in back and forth motion to make your mouth clean and bacteria-free.
+Brush your gum line along with your teeth in a back-and-forth motion to make your mouth clean and bacteria-free.

 Sometimes, a toothbrush doesn’t reach the extreme corners of your teeth.
 Flossing can reach those narrow spaces between your teeth and clean the food particles from there as well.

-Professional dental cleanings goes an extra mile than your regular brushing and flossing.
+Professional dental cleanings go an extra mile beyond your regular brushing and flossing.
 Take advice from your dentist on how often you should get a dental cleaning and dental check-up.
 Follow that schedule diligently.

 How to Stop Gum Line Tooth Pain?

-Cavity by gum line needs to be treated at the earliest.
-In the meanwhile, you can follow these proven tips to stop the pain:
+A cavity by the gum line needs to be treated at the earliest.
+In the meantime, you can follow these proven tips to stop the pain:

-• Avoid sweet and sugary foods like candies, chocolates, and ice-creams.
+- Avoid sweet and sugary foods like candies, chocolates, and ice cream.

 Final Thoughts!